DingXiaoH/RepVGG/README.md

 # ImageNet training settings

 We trained for 120 epochs with cosine learning rate decay from 0.1 to 0.
-We used 8 GPUs, global batch size of 256, weight decay of 1e-4 (no weight decay on fc.bias, bn.weight and bn.bias), and the same simple data preprocssing as the PyTorch official example:
+We used 8 GPUs, global batch size of 256, weight decay of 1e-4 (no weight decay on fc.bias, bn.bias, rbr_dense.bn.weight and rbr_1x1.bn.weight) (weight decay on rbr_identity.weight makes little difference, and it is better to use it in most of the cases), and the same simple data preprocssing as the PyTorch official example:
 ```
             trans = transforms.Compose([
                 transforms.RandomResizedCrop(224),